Explicit non-asymptotic bounds for the distance to the first-order Edgeworth expansion: Non-asymptotic behavior of one-sided tests

-\paragraph{Non-asymptotic behavior of one-sided tests.} We now examine some implications of our theoretical results for the nonasymptotic validity of statistical tests based on the Gaussian approximation of the distribution of a sample mean using \iid{} data.
-As an illustration, we continue Example~\ref{ex:be_ineq_mean} to study the unilateral test \(H_0 : \E[Y_n] \leq \mu_0\) against \(H_1 : \E[Y_n] > \mu_0\), for a fixed number~\(\mu_0 \in \Rb\), whose rejection region is \( \{S_n > q_{\mathcal{N}(0,1)}(1-\alpha) \} \).
-Our results enable us to refine the non-asymptotic analysis of that test.
+We now examine some implications of our theoretical results for the non-asymptotic validity of one-sided statistical tests based on the Gaussian approximation of the distribution of a sample mean using \iid{} data.

-First, for different bounds, Table~\ref{tab:largest_weakly_inf_n} indicates the largest sample size $n_{\max}(\alpha)$ (as defined in Example~\ref{ex:be_ineq_mean}) below which we cannot exclude that the test is arbitrarily conservative.
-Our results take advantage of additional restrictions (finite fourth moment and additional regularity assumptions) to significantly lower that threshold in some settings.